btoxon/btoxon/README.md

 ### 🚀 About Me
-UK-based software engineer/bioinformatician with a good foundation in python.
+UK-based software engineer/bioinformatician with a good foundation in python and java.